 Booking your school visit

 - We are available for visits from school groups from February to December.
-We are not available for school visits in January.

 Sandwell Museums offers work experience and placements.
 We would expect our work experience students to be able to work at all our main sites as required.
 If you're interested in Sandwell Museums as a possible work experience you should register your interest.

-You can find out more information about our sites on the pages below.
+Find out more about our sites

 - Haden Hill House - 01384 569 444